Red-Line-Five/Red-Line-Five/README.md

 ## 🧑‍💻 About Me

-I'm a Senior Software Engineer based in Lebanon, specializing in **C# / .NET** desktop applications and database-driven systems for government institutions and private companies.
+I'm a Software Engineer based in Lebanon, specializing in **C# / .NET** desktop applications and database-driven systems for government institutions and private companies.
 With over 7 years of hands-on experience, I've built and delivered production systems including:

 - 🚢 **Shipping & Logistics Software**
 - 🏪 **Point-of-Sale (POS) Systems**